jegali/CPyU/CPU/v7/README.md

 ## Low resolution graphics
 In this mode, the apple is able to display graphics with a resolution of 40x40 pixels.
 In X-direction there is no change to our current routine, only in Y-direction the pixel has to be divided into two parts, because only 20 lines of the text display are used for the graphic.
 The other 3 lines are still available for input.

+I've read a lot about the way the Apple works in graphics mode and how it displays colors.
+Interestingly, the Apple doesn't actually have any color representation at all, only via a trick the NTSC system common in America is fooled into thinking there is color information in the video signal.
+This results in such strange combinations as color pixels that cannot be displayed next to each other because they belong to different "color palettes".